Marc Benioff Sells 10,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

 Marc Benioff also recently made the following trade(s):

-salesforce.com (NYSE:CRM) last issued its earnings results on Tuesday, December 3rd.
-The CRM provider reported $0.75 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.66 by $0.09.
-The business had revenue of $4.51 billion during the quarter, compared to the consensus estimate of $4.45 billion. salesforce.com had a return on equity of 5.37% and a net margin of 4.64%.
-The company’s revenue for the quarter was up 33.0% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.61 EPS.
-On average, equities analysts forecast that salesforce.com, inc. will post 1.28 earnings per share for the current fiscal year.
+salesforce.com (NYSE:CRM) last released its quarterly earnings data on Tuesday, December 3rd.
+The CRM provider reported $0.75 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.66 by $0.09. salesforce.com had a net margin of 4.64% and a return on equity of 5.37%.
+The company had revenue of $4.51 billion during the quarter, compared to the consensus estimate of $4.45 billion.
+During the same period in the previous year, the firm earned $0.61 earnings per share. salesforce.com’s revenue for the quarter was up 33.0% on a year-over-year basis.
+Research analysts anticipate that salesforce.com, inc. will post 1.28 earnings per share for the current year.

-Several hedge funds have recently modified their holdings of CRM.
-Keudell Morrison Wealth Management grew its holdings in salesforce.com by 486.1% during the second quarter.
-Keudell Morrison Wealth Management now owns 14,261 shares of the CRM provider’s stock worth $2,164,000 after acquiring an additional 11,828 shares during the period.
-Schroder Investment Management Group grew its holdings in salesforce.com by 154.3% during the second quarter.
-Schroder Investment Management Group now owns 27,975 shares of the CRM provider’s stock worth $4,244,000 after acquiring an additional 16,974 shares during the period.
-Prudential PLC grew its holdings in salesforce.com by 10.7% during the second quarter.
-Prudential PLC now owns 32,438 shares of the CRM provider’s stock worth $4,922,000 after acquiring an additional 3,147 shares during the period.
-Primecap Management Co.
-CA grew its holdings in salesforce.com by 0.8% during the second quarter.
-Primecap Management Co.
-CA now owns 740,860 shares of the CRM provider’s stock worth $112,411,000 after acquiring an additional 5,800 shares during the period.
-Finally, Magnetar Financial LLC acquired a new stake in salesforce.com during the second quarter worth about $1,196,000.
-80.42% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Sound Income Strategies LLC grew its stake in salesforce.com by 93.8% during the fourth quarter.
+Sound Income Strategies LLC now owns 155 shares of the CRM provider’s stock worth $25,000 after buying an additional 75 shares during the period.
+OLD Second National Bank of Aurora grew its stake in salesforce.com by 115.6% during the fourth quarter.
+OLD Second National Bank of Aurora now owns 166 shares of the CRM provider’s stock worth $27,000 after buying an additional 89 shares during the period.
+Investors Research Corp grew its stake in salesforce.com by 159.1% during the third quarter.
+Investors Research Corp now owns 171 shares of the CRM provider’s stock worth $25,000 after buying an additional 105 shares during the period.
+Acima Private Wealth LLC grew its stake in salesforce.com by 250.0% during the third quarter.
+Acima Private Wealth LLC now owns 189 shares of the CRM provider’s stock worth $28,000 after buying an additional 135 shares during the period.
+Finally, Strategic Blueprint LLC acquired a new position in shares of salesforce.com during the third quarter worth $30,000.
+Institutional investors own 80.42% of the company’s stock.

-CRM has been the subject of several research reports.
-Barclays reissued a “buy” rating and issued a $189.00 target price on shares of salesforce.com in a report on Wednesday, December 4th.
-Oppenheimer boosted their target price on salesforce.com from $190.00 to $205.00 and gave the company an “outperform” rating in a report on Friday, January 17th.
-Cross Research reissued an “outperform” rating on shares of salesforce.com in a report on Thursday, December 5th.
-Wells Fargo & Co boosted their target price on salesforce.com from $185.00 to $215.00 and gave the company an “overweight” rating in a report on Thursday, January 16th.
-Finally, Goldman Sachs Group reissued a “buy” rating and issued a $191.00 target price on shares of salesforce.com in a report on Wednesday, December 4th.
-Four equities research analysts have rated the stock with a hold rating, thirty-eight have assigned a buy rating and two have issued a strong buy rating to the company.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $194.66.
+CRM has been the subject of a number of recent research reports.
+Evercore ISI reiterated a “buy” rating and set a $190.00 price target on shares of salesforce.com in a report on Tuesday, November 12th.
+Cowen reiterated a “buy” rating and set a $195.00 price target on shares of salesforce.com in a report on Wednesday, December 4th.
+Needham & Company LLC reiterated a “hold” rating on shares of salesforce.com in a report on Wednesday, December 4th.
+Citigroup lifted their price target on shares of salesforce.com from $185.00 to $196.00 and gave the stock a “buy” rating in a report on Thursday, December 5th.
+Finally, Piper Jaffray Companies initiated coverage on shares of salesforce.com in a report on Wednesday, November 13th.
+They set an “overweight” rating and a $190.00 price target for the company.
+Four investment analysts have rated the stock with a hold rating, thirty-eight have issued a buy rating and two have assigned a strong buy rating to the company’s stock. salesforce.com currently has an average rating of “Buy” and an average target price of $194.66.

 About salesforce.com